Ashanti Region: Administrative divisions

 The Ashanti Region is administered by a local government.
-Under its administrative system, the region is divided into 43 MMDAs (made up of 1 Metropolitan, 18 Municipal and 24 Ordinary Assemblies).
-Each District, Municipal, or Metropolitan Assembly is administered by a Chief Executive and Member of Parliament representing the central government, but deriving authority from an Assembly headed by a presiding member elected by the other members of the Assembly.
+Under its administrative system, the region is divided into 43 MMDAs (made up of one metropolitan, 18 municipal and 24 ordinary assemblies).
+Each district, municipal, or metropolitan assembly is administered by a chief executive and member of parliament representing the central government, and deriving authority from an assembly headed by a presiding member elected by the other members of the assembly.
 Afterwards, the MMDAs were increased from 10 to 18 in 1988; from 18 to 21 in 2004; from 21 to 27 in 2008; from 27 to 30 in 2012; and from 30 to 43 in 2018.
-The current list of Members of Parliament is as follows:
+The current list of members of parliament is as follows: